alvinj/LittleLogger/README.md

 I do a lot of things "wrong" in the code (like using `null` values), but amazingly it still manages to work.

+Caveat: This logger is not intended in any way for use in large or production applications.
+If you use it there, wow, good luck, you're on your own.
+(Hint: Use Grizzled-SLF4J instead.)

 Usage
 -----